Image Description Elements¶

 that is used for theoverlayfs

-mount process ifrd.root.overlay.readonly
+mount process ifrd.root.overlay.temporary

 is requested.
-That size basically configures the amount of space available for writing new data during the runtime of the system.
+That size configures the amount of space available for writing new data during the runtime of the system.
 The default value is set to50%

 which means one half of the available RAM space can be used for writing new data.
 By default the persistent write-partition is used.
 The size of that partition can be influenced via the optional<size>